What to Do on Father's Day in New York CityMay 27, 2014 - by CG News Desk

-Father’s Day is Sunday, June 16.
+Father’s Day is Sunday, June 15.
 Take some time to thank Dad for all he has done with a great afternoon together.
 Here are some ideas for how to spend the day in New York City.
 For a guide to restaurants offering special Father’s Day menus, click here.
 Need a gift idea?
 Click here.

 Father’s Day at The Intrepid

 The Intrepid Celebrates Father's Day by extending the same price as kids!
 Bring Dad, and Grandpa too, for a fun-filled day.
+Click on the link for the coupon.
 Pier 86, W. 46th St. and 12th Ave., 212-245-0072; intrepidmuseum.org

 Dinosaur Safari - The new attraction will include a ride through the Cretaceous and Jurassic periods with more than two-dozen animatronic dinosaurs up to 40 feet long which move, snarl, roar, and spit.
 Bronx Zoo, 2300 Southern Blvd.Bronx, NY, 718-367-1010, bronxzoo.com